Mendasp/NS2Plus/README.md

 	- Fixed Skulk growl sound playing all the time when walking.
 	- Added a mod update detector.
 Checks for mod updates every 15 minutes.
 When the server is empty it automatically changes map.
 If it detects the Shine Workshop updater is running it disables itself.

-- 22/03/2014 (Build 264):
-	- Expanded marine upgrade icons option to include the NS2 Beta icons.
-	- Enabled game timer to Commanders.

-- 21/03/2014 (Build 264):
-	- Fixed bug where the CHUD Options menu was being recreated every time it opened.
-	- Overhead spectators now get the player name in yellow if the player is parasited.
-	- Made ammo bars for Marine Commanders colored depending on primary weapon, like in spectator view.
-	- Redid the way Minimal GUI affects the Armory and Prototype Lab buy menus.

 Credits/Thanks to
 =================